SchumacherFM/Anonygento/README.md

 #### Disabling the confirmation and username query

-Add to your e.g. .bash_profile or type it into the shell: `export ANONYGENTO_DEV=true`.
+Add to your e.g. .bash_profile or type it into the shell: `export ANONYGENTO_DEV=true`

 This is will enable the dev mode.